-The English Studies course is designed to provide students with opportunities to become competent, confident and engaged communicators and to study and enjoy a breadth and variety of texts in English.
-English Studies focuses on supporting students to refine their skills and knowledge in English and consolidate their English literacy skills to enhance their personal, educational, social and vocational lives.
+The English Studies course is designed for students who wish to refine their skills and knowledge in English and consolidate their literacy skills.
+Students are provided opportunities to become competent, confident and engaged communicators and to study and enjoy a breadth and variety of texts in English.